 The background air quality of the surrounding area is very good due to low industrial activity and very low population density.
 The mining operations at the existing quarry could contribute to the dust levels of the immediate area.
-Dust to be generated by the proposed mining activities will imitate the dust levels generated by the current mining activities at the site, and are therefore seen as a cumulative impact.
+Dust to be generated by the proposed mining activities will imitate the dust levels generated by the current agricultural activities in the area, and are therefore seen as a cumulative impact.
 It is expected that the generation of dust will be localised within the confines of the mining area, and can be mitigated through the implementation of dust suppression measures.